LetiziaLoparco/Software/README.md

   Use **"Show Next"** to cycle through different time-sweep plots.

 - **Reset and Re-run Simulations**
-  Modify parameters or restart simulations using the **reset option**.
+  Reset parameters or re-run simulations as needed.

 ### Example GUI Interface